microsoft/LightGBM/docs/Features.rst

 The procedure of feature parallel in LightGBM:

-1. Workers find local best split point {feature, threshold} on local feature set
+1. Workers find local best split point {feature, threshold} on local feature set.

-2. Communicate local best splits with each other and get the best one
+2. Communicate local best splits with each other and get the best one.

-3. Perform best split
+3. Perform best split.

 However, this feature parallel algorithm still suffers from computation overhead for "split" when ``#data`` is large.
 So it will be better to use data parallel when ``#data`` is large.